Alex-AK/lambda-notes/S9-redux/redux-fundamentals-I.md

 ### Dustin Redux Tips

 - access store in container components, then pass data down
+- ALWAYS store logic for changing state in reducer, NOT in action
 - as a developer, you get to choose the technologies in your app
 - there is no preferred method of state management at the moment
 - beware hooks are coming soon, which will allow react to

+### Four Methods on Provider

+- probably won't use these functions in your code

+1. dispatch() :
+2. getState() : gets latest state from store
+3. replaceReducer() : think of this as reducer
+4. subscribe() : watches for changes in store